adamalton/django-mass-migration/README.md

 This is a Django app which provides utilities for performing data operations on (optionally large) datasets.

-Similar to Django's built-in migration system, it allows you to define data migrations to be performed on the database, and it allows you to then apply those migration operations to your database and it tracks which migrations have been applied and which haven't.
+Similar to Django's built-in migration system, it allows you to define data migrations to be performed on the database, and to apply those migration operations to your database, and it tracks which migrations have been applied and which haven't.

 Unlike Django's built-in migration system, it is designed for performing long-running data modification tasks where there could be a significant amount of time between when the migration is started and when it's finished.
 See [Concepts](#concepts).
+It is particularly useful for schemaless databases where Django's normal concept of schema changes doesn't apply.

-Partly for that reason, and just for awesomeness, it provides a web based (rather than terminal based) interface for managing the migrations.
+Due to the expectation that migrations maybe be long-running, and just for awesomeness, it provides a web based (rather than terminal based) interface for managing the migrations.

 The actual running of the operations can be done on a "backend" of your choosing, e.g. a task queue.
 A backend for running migration operations on [Djangae](https://gitlab.com/potato-oss/djangae/djangae) and [Glcoudc](https://gitlab.com/potato-oss/google-cloud/django-gcloud-connectors/) is bundled with the app.